 2. AOC U2790VQ UHD Frameless Monitor

 Another monitor that promises outstanding design and great 4K output is the AOC U2790VQ UHD Frameless monitor.
 This one boasts of a bezel-less design with the edges not more than a millimeter thick.
 Impressive, I must say.
 This feature makes the AOC U2790VQ perfect to be used in a multi-monitor setup.

 The picture quality is above-par, considering the price.
 It displays 99% sRGB and 90% NTSC color gamut coverage.
 That is further coupled with great clarity and flexible viewing angles.

 Like its counterpart above, the connectivity options are reasonable with DisplayPort 1.2, HDMI 2.
-0 and HDMI 1.4 ports.
-Last but not least, it supports 60Hz refresh rate.
+0, and HDMI 1.4 ports.
+Last but not least, it supports a 60Hz refresh rate.

 Do note that you won’t get to explore FreeSync or variable refresh rate with this monitor.
 Even though it comes with VESA mount holes, it takes a bit more effort to fix it to a monitor arm.